-Our distinguished faculty showcase their musical and pedagogical skills in the classroom and on stage.
+Distinguished faculty showcase their musical and pedagogical skills in the Music classroom and on stage.
 They are considered among the most respected in the Chicago area and nationally.
 Musical excellence is primary in this discipline.
-In the Music program, courses are available in digital recording and editing, music theory and history.
+Music courses are available in digital recording and editing, music theory and history.

 - Music Appreciation

 - Introduction to World Music

 - Introduction to American Music

 - Aural Skills I to IV

 - Recording Techniques I and II Survey of Music Business

 Classes are subject to change.
 Browse the Music Course Catalog for more information.

 - DuPage Community Jazz Ensemble